Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 CHA Learning considers academic integrity a serious matter and all CHA Learning students are expected to exhibit the highest level of academic integrity.
 CHA Learning will investigate any allegations of academic misconduct.
 If a student is found guilty of academic dishonesty or misconduct, sanctions will be applied.
 Examples of academic misconduct include, but are not limited to:

-- Breach of HealthCareCAN copyright: It is an offence to copy, reproduce, store or disseminate in any form or by any means HealthCareCAN copyrighted material including, but not limited to, learning guides, and assignments.
+• Breach of HealthCareCAN copyright: It is an offence to copy, reproduce, store or disseminate in any form or by any means HealthCareCAN copyrighted material and those of our subsidiaries and partners including, but not limited to, all course content, learning guides, assignments, and exams.
 Materials are provided for your personal use only.

 If a student is found guilty of an offence of academic integrity, they may be (i) terminated from the program or (ii) issued an official warning which will be placed in the student’s record.